 The best way to give someone what they want or need is to have them tell you what they want or need.
 And they will if you let them.
 Just be sure to actually listen to their answer.
 You should be an expert regarding the product or service your company offers and you should have no problem recommending something to fit their needs.

 Know and understand your product or service

 Sales is more than just handing over a product or service in exchange for cash.
-Sales is about problem solving and you, as the salesman, are the expert problem solver.
-Customers may have an idea what they want, but of sometimes they don’t know what they need.
+Sales is about problem-solving and you, as the salesman, are the expert problem solver.
+Customers may have an idea what they want, but sometimes they don’t know what they need.
 You can give them the information, service, or expertise they need to get the job done.
 Consulting is a prime example of this in action.

 Know your product, know your customer, and be prepared.
 You will increase your sales if you can anticipate your customer’s needs and solve their problems.
 Part of being prepared is rehearsing your sales pitch.
 You don’t want to come across like you memorized a sales guide, but you don’t want to stammer through your response either.
 You should aim to come across in a confident, conversational manner.
 Remember, practice makes perfect.